Monthly Plumbing Tasks Every Homeowner Should Do

 Check Outdoor Faucets and Hose Bibs

-Twice a year — spring and fall — inspect outdoor faucets for cracks, drips, or freeze damage.
+Twice a year, in spring and fall, inspect outdoor faucets for cracks, drips, or freeze damage.
 In spring, reconnect hoses and test flow.
 In fall, disconnect all hoses, drain the lines, and shut off the interior supply valve before temperatures drop.
 A frozen outdoor faucet can crack the pipe behind the wall, causing interior water damage that's far more expensive to fix.
-For detailed winter prep, see our guide on protecting pipes from freezing.
+For detailed winter prep, see our guide on protecting pipes from freezing, or check our outdoor faucet repair walkthrough for common issues.

 Inspect Washing Machine Hoses